The boy is four years old. He has learned discrimination and hatred founded in a false border that's burning. He's learned revenge.

 He then fosters the power to end war.
 War can end with him.

-DEATH BY A THOUSAND CUTS, a feature-length documentary film, relays at length Melaneo's murder, 'black gold' that is charcoal on the island of Hispaniola, and the calculated division that will ruin everyone eventually unless the ruin is grieved.
+Melaneo's murder for 'black gold' that is charcoal on the island of Hispaniola, and the calculated division that will ruin everyone eventually unless the ruin is grieved is relayed in DEATH BY A THOUSAND CUTS, a feature-length documentary film.

 I recently attended a screening of DEATH BY A THOUSAND CUTS and wept...silently.
 After the film, I and other members of the audience rose and exited the theater...silently.